 *Title Image courtesy of As I Walk

 Would you like to live a dynamic urban life where you’re surrounded by art and community engagement?
+How about a 7-minute walk from the New Oakwood Station on the Crosstown LRT?

 An Opportunity To Transform A Vintage Bungalow Steps To The New Oakwood Station – NOW SOLD!